MintyDoggo/CSU-Senior-Project/docs/Senior_Project_Requirements.md

 **Description:** The game should allow the user to have consistent controls where walking around a wall "pre buffers" the previous input

-**Rationale:** Neccesary for an intuitive experience
+**Rationale:** Necessary for an intuitive experience

-**Fit Criterion:** User can hold arrow direction of previous surface to walk down on other surface for a short period of time
+**Fit Criterion:** User can hold arrow direction of the previous surface to walk down on another surface for a short period of time

 **Priority:** High